moonkie

 2. Use Distinct Colors

-Various colors throughout your home will help your baby develop their visual skills.
-They will learn to distinguish between contrasting colors, look for desired items by color, and eventually describe what something looks like by color.
+Various colors throughout your home will help your baby develop visual skills.
+She will learn to distinguish between contrasting colors, look for desired items by color, and eventually describe what something looks like by color.

 You can decorate the nursery room or play area with bright, bold colors to draw your baby's eyes from point to point.
-It is normal for your little one to be drawn to different colors at different stages in their development.
-Provide them the colors, and baby will do the rest!
+It is normal for your little one to be drawn to different colors at different stages in her development.
+Provide her with the colors, and she will do the rest!

 3. Use a Variety of Scents

-Allowing a variety of scents to waft around your home will develop your baby's sense of smell and help them associate specific smells with certain areas and food.
+Allowing a variety of scents to waft through your home will help your baby develop his sense of smell and associate specific smells with specific areas and foods.

 You can do this in numerous ways; here are just a few ideas: